lcpChopin/toy-flaky-tests/README.md

 # toy-flaky-tests

-Toy examples of flaky tests for evaluating the abilities of simple root cause finders
+Toy dataset of flaky tests in Java for evaluating the abilities of simple root cause finders

 ## Contributing / Development